TG922/Selenium-Testing-Automated/README.md

 # Automated Testing using selenium of TheSparksFoundation Website
-Sparks Foundation Web Development Internship Project : Automated Testing A web application used to tranfer virtual money between users and once payment done an invoice will be generated.

-I have used selenium to create test cases to test the website thesparksfoundation.sg
+Sparks Foundation Web Development Internship Project : Automated Testing I have used selenium to create test cases to test the website thesparksfoundation.sg